pebonius/faun-town/README.md

-# new faun in town
+# faun goes to town

-a game.
+a game about a faun who goes to town.